bioinfomaticsCSU/LoopPredictor/README.md

 ```

 #### *Step1: Choose the proper pre-trained model*
-We provided three typical pre-trained model for the prediction, which could be downloaded from this [link](https://drive.google.com/open?id=1hIAV68653JtI-FrWidJ8vitZJtmLHNiB).
+We provided three typical pre-trained model and the corresponding .fix file for the prediction, which could be downloaded from this [link](https://drive.google.com/open?id=1hIAV68653JtI-FrWidJ8vitZJtmLHNiB).
 The model should be chosen to match the features you can get access to.

 pre-trained model | multi-omics features requirement
  ---- | -----